-IPSAS 39, 'Employee Benefits' was issued by the International Public Sector Accounting Standards Board in July 2016.
-The standard replaced IPSAS 25, 'Employee Benefits'.
+IPSAS 39, Employee Benefits was issued by the International Public Sector Accounting Standards Board in July 2016.
+The standard replaced IPSAS 25, Employee Benefits.
 The key differences between IPSAS 39 and 25 are:

-- Removal of the "corridor approach" option that allowed an entity to defer the recognition of changes in the net defined benefit liability; - Introduction of the net interest approach for defined benefit plans; - Simplification of the requirements for contributions from employees or third parties to a defined benefit plan where those contributions are applied to a simple contributory plan that is linked to service; - Amendment of certain disclosure requirements for defined benefit plans and multi-employer plans; and - Removal of the requirements for Composite Social Security Programmes.
+- Removal of the "corridor approach" option that allowed an entity to defer the recognition of changes in the net defined benefit liability; - Introduction of the net interest approach for defined benefit plans; - Simplification of the requirements for contributions from employees or third parties to a defined benefit plan where those contributions are applied to a simple contributory plan that is linked to service; - Amendment of certain disclosure requirements for defined benefit plans and multiemployer plans; and - Removal of the requirements for Composite Social Security Programmes.

-This standard is effective for financial statements beginning on or after 1 January 2018 and has been applied by the University in preparing its first IPSAS financial statements for the year ended 31 December 2019.
+This standard is effective for financial statements beginning on or after 1 January 2018 and was applied by the University in preparing its first IPSAS financial statements for the year ended 31 December 2019.